stupidmankind/BYpassDoc/docs/source/commands/randomnumber.rst

 ----------

 **Max Value**
 	Specify the maximum value.
-The generated number integer will less than this value
+The generated number integer will less than this value.

 **Variable Name**
-	Enter variable name to receive output
+	Enter variable name to receive output.